drhayes/drhayes.io/src/now.md

 ## Role-playing Games

-* [The Dracula Dossier][dracula] is very fun.
-We're back in England, but with lower heat.
-Except we're circling on of the HQs of an organization that wants us dead, trying to break in.
 * Playing in a [Masks][] campaign with Internet strangers!
 A curated [Magpie][] game turned campaign.
 It's going great!
 Talk to me about the between-game vignettes.
+* About to start a [Beam Saber][beamsaber] game while one of the Dracula Dossier group goes on maternity leave!
+There's not enough Forged in the Dark in my life.

 ## Teaching

-**STILL** need to write more about what how my teaching is going.
+Do I just accept that I'm not going to write about teaching in an organized way and just make [notes][drhayesdigitalgarden] about it?
+Might be the way to go.

 ## Programming

 [Work continues on the digital garden][drhayesdigitalgarden].

-Mostly Terraform at work.
-Mostly JavaScript at home.
-Lua for anything gamedev-y, but I'm eyeing Rust.
+I've left the code alone for a while now, it's working for me.
+Been thinking about adding tag pages, also been thinking about adding some kind of crude search engine.

+Switched teams at work to a more data-ish, ML-ish team.
+It's nice to not be a cost center again.

 Thinking about pulling [Tailwind][tailwind] out of my site, since I want to do more custom things with the CSS.